What video player are most publishers using?

 When the request is made to the ad server, ad selection/RTB takes place, and the winning ad is returned in a VAST XML response with all the associated media assets and tracking event pings.

-Once the player receives the VAST XML response from the ad server, it fetches the creative asset files and renders them at the predefined cue points before/during/after the content playback.
+Once the player receives the VAST XML response from the ad server, it fetches the creative asset files and renders them at the predefined cue points before, during, or after the content playback.

 The player will also fire the tracking events returned in the VAST XML at the associated event triggers.
 Should there be any failure/issue, a VAST error is triggered and logged in the ad server for future analysis.

-There are three different ways media assets can be hosted in case of video ad serving:
+There are three different ways media assets can be hosted in the case of video ad serving:

 Ad server hosted

-Media assets are hosted within the ad server which is used to serve the ads.
-The advantage of this approach is a direct hosting URL of the media files are returned in the VAST response.
+Media assets are hosted within the ad server, which serves the ads.
+The advantage of this approach is that the media files’ direct hosting URL is returned in the VAST response.
 This significantly reduces the latency and failure rate for fetching the media files by the player.

 Externally hosted

-Media assets are hosted on a 3rd party CDN, and the hosting URL is returned in the VAST XML.
-This can add up the latency in fetching the media files, depending on the CDN response time.
+Media assets are hosted on a third-party CDN, and the hosting URL is returned in the VAST XML.
+Depending on the CDN response time, this can increase the latency in fetching the media files.

 Redirect tags

-This is the most commonly used type of media asset hosting where a redirect tag is trafficked in the ad server, and the same tag is returned in the VAST XML.
-The player then triggers the redirect tag which then fetches the media files in a second VAST response.
+This is the most commonly used type of media asset hosting.
+In this method, a redirect tag is trafficked in the ad server and returned in the VAST XML.
+The player then triggers the redirect tag, which fetches the media files in a second VAST response.

 This option is typically used in implementations where another auction is carried out in a second ad server, and the media files/ad can be different for every request.